-So besides mashing them up with lots of butter and cream, which I completely concede is the absolute best way on earth to prepare a potato, I think I just stumbled upon the next best approach to potato heaven.
+So besides mashing them up with lots of butter and cream, which is definitely one of the absolute best ways on earth to prepare a potato, there is another even speedier way to get to potato heaven.
 It’s completely easy, completely delicious, and only involves four things.
 Potatoes (natch).
 Olive oil.
 Coarse salt.
 And this…

 Now, I admit that finding malt vinegar can be a bit of a challenge.
-I actually found mine in the international foods section of my supermarket, in there with the Cadbury chocolate and the really good English breakfast tea…but if you get really desperate you can click here.
+I actually found mine in the international foods section of my supermarket, in there with the Cadbury chocolate and the really good English breakfast tea…but you can also find it here.
 And if THAT doesn’t work, you can use regular old cider vinegar.
 It will be almost as good.

 Here’s how you make salt and vinegar roasted potatoes!

 Take those cute little potatoes and boil them up in salted water until they are tender, about 20 minutes or so.
 Drain them, and now comes the fun part.